Unison is committed to financial education

 Classroom Credit Union

 The Classroom Credit Union (CCU) program began in 1994 with visits to two schools in the Kaukauna School District.
-In 2011 we reached 16 second grade classrooms totaling nearly 400 students at four schools in both the Kaukauna and Wrightstown School Districts.
+In 2013 we reached 20 second grade classrooms totaling over 450 students at five schools in the Kaukauna, Wrightstown and Little Chute School Districts.

 Through the CCU program, second graders have the opportunity to learn about financial concepts that relate to topics they have previously touched on in their social studies and math lessons.
 Over a five-month period from January to May, we visit individual classrooms to talk about the different concepts and do hands-on activities with the students.

 Students learn about the importance of saving, the concept of a checking account and the loan process.
 Their final experience is a trip to the credit union for a tour and graduation ceremony.

 At the end of the CCU program, students are rewarded with the special opportunity to open their own savings account – with Unison providing the first deposit!